Bauchi, Nigeria: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types D and G. Be careful to pick the correct type.
-The majority of adapters on sale are simply plug changers and expect your electronics to convert the voltage themselves.
-If yours can't do that they could get fried.
-This one should be sufficient for most places.
+A plug adapter that supports outlet types D and G. Check that you find the necessary kind.
+A lot of adapters that you can buy are simply plugs and expect your electronics to convert the voltage themselves.
+If yours can't do that they could burn up.
+This one should work in most places.

 Make your flight more comfortable with an airplane phone mount